-The Reverend Dr. William T. Pyle serves as Intentional Interim Pastor at Creedmoor Road Baptist Church in Raleigh, NC.
+The Rev. Dr. William T. Pyle serves as Intentional Interim Pastor at Creedmoor Road Baptist Church in Raleigh, NC.

 He has taught previously at Campbell University Divinity School, North Carolina Wesleyan College and Southeastern Baptist Theological Seminary.
 He is trained as an Intentional Interim Minister through the Center for Congregational Health and is challenged to understand congregational dynamics from a systems perspective.

 A participant in the Leadership in Ministry workshops since 2002, he joined the faculty in 2007.